Zane Weir: 2021

 He improved his personal record on March 13, 2022 at the 2022 European Throwing Cup, in Leiria with a mark of 21.99 m, winning the competition.

 2023: European Indoor champion

 Weir broke the Italian indoor national record on the way to throwing 22.06 and winning gold at the 2023 European Athletics Indoor Championships in Istanbul, on March 3, 2023.

+He was selected for the shot put competition at the 2023 World Athletics Championships in Budapest, where he qualified for the final.

+He improved his personal record on September 3, 2023 at the Meeting Città di Padova with a mark of 22.44 m.

+2024

+In February 2024, he won the Italian indoor national title with a throw of 21.69m.
+He competed in the shot put at the 2024 Summer Olympics in Paris in August 2024, placing eleventh in the final.